sarahjeansweeney/various_files/books-for-kids.md

 * _Dinosaurs Don't Have Bedtimes!_ by Timothy Knapman
 * _Escargot_ and _A Book for Escargot_ by Dashka Slater
 * _Roly Poly Pangolin_ and many others by Anna Dewdney
+* All the _Elephant & Piggie_ books from Mo Willems

 # Fun and interactive
 * _Tap the Magic Tree_ by Christie Matheson